Did You Know?

 Funding for this project beyond Phase I is not currently included in the Department’s Fiscal Year 2016-2021 Proposed Highway Improvement Program.
 However, as part of the planning process, the Department is exploring various ways to fund the design (Phase II) and construction (Phase III) of the project.

-Phase I is anticipated to be completed in 2016.
+The study in anticipated to be complete in 2018.
 Phase II (Final Design and Contract Plan Preparation) and Phase III (Construction) are expected to take approximately one to three years to complete contingent upon funding availability.

 Stakeholders for a project include any person or organization who has interest in the project.
 Stakeholders can include residents and landowners near a project, commuters, advocates for policy, community and historic interests, elected officials, government agencies, and many others.